 It is important to refrain from smoking at least 6 weeks before surgery and until your physician states it is safe to return, if desired.
-I acknowledge that I will inform my physician if I continue to smoke within this timeframe, and understand that for my safety, the surgery, if possible, may be delayed.
+I acknowledge that I will inform my physician if I continue to smoke within this time frame, and understand that for my safety, the surgery, if possible, may be delayed.

-Smoking may have such a negative effect on your surgery that a urine or blood test just before surgery may be done just before surgery to determine the presence of nicotine.
-If positive, your surgery may be cancelled.
-Your surgery, the scheduling fee, and other prepaid amounts may be forfeited.
-Honestly disclose smoking status to your surgeon.
+Smoking may have such a negative effect on your surgery that a urine or blood test may be done just before surgery, which will prove the presence of nicotine.
+If positive, your surgery may be cancelled and your surgery, scheduling fee, and other prepaid amounts may be forfeited.
+Honestly disclose smoking to your surgeon.